 Olga Shvarova is a post-doctoral researcher.

-Shams ur Rahman is a third year DPhil student.
+Shams ur Rahman is a fourth year DPhil student.

 He is studying the relationship between atomic scale defects and the optical and magnetic properties

-Xiao Hu is a first year DPhil student.
+Xiao Hu is a second year DPhil student.

 She is using STM to study the structure of ultra-thin oxide films.